Braided module categories via quantum symmetric pairs: Introduction

 Let $\theta:\gfrak\rightarrow \gfrak$ denote an involutive Lie algebra automorphism and let $\kfrak=\{x\in \gfrak\,|\,\theta(x)=x\}$ denote the corresponding fixed Lie subalgebra.
 A uniform theory of quantum symmetric pairs was formulated by G.~Letzter in \cite{a-Letzter99a}.
 It provides quantum group analogs $\Bcs$ of the universal enveloping algebra $U(\kfrak)$.
 Crucially, $\Bcs$ is a right coideal subalgebra of $\uqg$, in other words, the coproduct $\kow$ of $\uqg$ satisfies the relation

-This means in particular that the category of finite dimensional $\Bcs$-modules is a module category over $\Oint$.
+This means in particular that the category $\Mcs$ of finite dimensional $\Bcs$-modules is a module category over $\Oint$.
+Recall that the construction of the quantum symmetric pair coideal subalgebra $\Bcs$ involves a Satake diagram $(X,\tau)$ where $X$ denotes a subset of nodes of the Dynkin diagram and $\tau$ is a diagram automorphism, see \cite{a-Letzter99a}, \cite{a-Kolb14}.
+Moreover, let $\tau_0$ denote the diagram automorphism of $\gfrak$ corresponding to the longest element in the Weyl group.
+Consider the involutive diagram automorphism $\sigma=\tau\tau_0$.
+The group $\langle \sigma\rangle$ generated by $\sigma$ is either trivial or isomorphic to $\Z_2$.
+The group $\langle \sigma \rangle$ acts on $\Oint$ and the equivariantization $\Oint^{\langle \sigma \rangle}$ retains the structure of a ribbon category.
+Moreover, $\Mcs$ is also a module category over $\Oint^{\langle \sigma \rangle}$.

 In \cite{a-Brochier13} A.~Brochier introduced the notion of a braided module category over a braided monoidal category.
 He showed that Reshetikhin and Turaev's graphical calculus can be extended to braided module categories over ribbon categories.
 The first main result of the present paper is that quantum symmetric pairs provide a large class of examples of braided module categories.
-Let $\Mcs$ denote the category of finite dimensional $\Bcs$-modules.

-{\bf Theorem I} (Corollary \ref{cor:B-mod-braided}) \textit{The category $\Mcs$ is a braided module category over $\Oint$.}
+{\bf Theorem I} (Corollary \ref{cor:B-mod-braided}) \textit{The category $\Mcs$ is a braided module category over $\Oint^{\langle \sigma \rangle}$.}

 The notion of a braided module category has several precursors in the literature.
 In the late 90s T.~tom Dieck and R.~H{\"a}ring-Oldenburg introduced the notion of a braided monoidal category with a cylinder braiding \cite{a-tD98}, \cite{a-tDHO98}.
 If a braided module category consists of representations of a coideal subalgebra of a quasitriangular bialgebra, then it gives rise to a braided monoidal category with a cylinder braiding.
-B.Enriquez gave an earlier version of the definition of a braided module category in \cite[Section 4.3]{a-Enriquez07} which seems to have been the inspiration for \cite{a-Brochier13}.
+B.~Enriquez gave an earlier version of the definition of a braided module category in \cite[Section 4.3]{a-Enriquez07} which seems to have been the inspiration for \cite{a-Brochier13}.
 Structures similar to braided module categories also appeared in the physics literature, see for example \cite[Section 3.2]{a-Baseilhac05b}.